Guini/PigmentSamples/pigment-to-s3/README.md

 ## Notes
 * If you want to pull multiple files, you can either duplicate the project or amend the code.
-* Use of AWS Secrets Manager is optional but recommended for SDLC best practice.
+* Use of AWS Secrets Manager is optional but strongly recommended.
 * Timer triggers are limited in Lambda without use of AWS Cloud Watch.
 See their documentation for how to run this using Cloud Watch.
-Ensure you add CloudWatch to the IAM policy/role as necessary.
+Ensure you add the corresponding to the IAM policy/role as necessary.

-# Feedback/Issues
-Feedback is welcome!
-Please submit any feedback or issues via the Issues tab in Github.